Advertisement

 Combining Rel Canonical and Noindex is not a commonly discussed solution.
 But according to John Mueller it’s a valid way to deal with duplicate and thin content.

-But ultimately it’s really up to the publisher to decide based on what their desired outcome is, whether consolidating link and relevance signals is important and whether making sure the page does not appear in search is paramount.
+But ultimately it’s really up to the publisher to decide based on what their desired outcome is, whether consolidating link and relevance signals is important OR whether making sure the page does not appear in search is paramount.

 Citations